Jonathan43551/Patience/README.md

 # Patience
-RBG block simulator that should be used with chromadepth glasses.
+A RBG block simulator built with Unity, thanks for checking it out.

-I am not affiliated with the folks who make them, I just wanted to share a nice experience.
-Oh, the bits to edit this game in unity are included in the 'code' folder if you dare...
-I don't have a way to gracefully exit out of the program.
+I am not affiliated with the folks who make chromadepth glasses, if you do happen to have a pair, it can produce a pretty cool effect.
+Oh, the Unity Project is included in the 'code' folder if you dare to edit your experience...
 Good luck!

 ___